gjermundgaraba/bjaanes.github.io/_posts/2015-03-22-what-we-should-learn-in-school.md

 I have a couple of solutions I think will go a long way.

+&nbsp;

 ## For schools

+Schools need to really pull themselves together for the sake of their students!

   * Talk to the industry.
 Ask them what they expect and want from newly educated developers.
   * Get good teachers with real-world experience and a passion for both teaching and software development (I realize this might be very hard to actually find - but it would awesome).
   * Focus on giving students fundamental skills in software development, but also teach them how to learn properly on their own.

 ## For students

+&nbsp;

 As a student, you should not trust that your education is perfect.
 Therefore, you should also take action to become more valuable as a future employee.